 À propos de Nice (1930) Director: Jean Vigo

 Who was Jean Vigo?
 Vigo was a posthumously influential French filmmaker.
 He was born to a French anarchist family and spent much of his early childhood on the run.
 His father was captured and murdered in prison in 1917.
 Vigo was then sent away to boarding school under an assumed name.
 He is primarily known for two films: Zero for Conduct (1933) and L’Atalante (1934).
-Tragically, he died in 1934 of Tuberculosis at age 29, a disease he had caught eight years earlier.
+Tragically, Vigo died in 1934 of Tuberculosis at age 29, a disease he initially caught eight years earlier.
 He lived a poor and struggling life, never achieving financial success during his lifetime.